 Applied Behavior Analysis, MS

 We are now accepting applications!
-Program directors review applications and pay particular attention to each applicant’s ability to address program specific professional goals and professional identity in the statement of intentions.
+Program Directors review applications and pay particular attention to each applicant’s ability to address program specific professional goals and professional identity in the statement of intention.
 Group and/or individual interviews with program faculty prior to acceptance are required.

 For general application requirements, please visit our Graduate Admissions Webpage.

 The Master’s of Science in Applied Behavior Analysis degree will be offered as a full-time, completely online, graduate program of study.
 This 36- credit hour graduate degree program may be completed in two years, but may be extended to three years for a part-time student.

 Each student is required to complete classroom-based didactic courses and 6 credit hours of thesis or capstone.
 Note that in addition to the educational requirement, the BACB™ requires a supervised fieldwork experience.
 The supervised fieldwork experience will be arranged by the students, and the responsibility for meeting this BACB™ requirement lays with the student and the student’s on-site supervisor.
 In general, the supervised fieldwork experience should facilitate real-world experience in the application of Behavior Analytic principles, clinical services, and research.

 The curriculum is based on the certification standards (for individuals) established by the BACBTM.